hoeg/vault-plugin-secrets-dockerhub/README.md

  The password will not be shown.
 Also it is not possible to update en existing configuration but a new one can be created.
 No validity checks are made when the config is written.

 ### Creating tokens

+Tokens issued by Vault will be revoked automatically after the `ttl` has expired.
+To issue a token run:

 ```
 vault write dockerhub/token/<username>/<namespace> label=<token label>